The Big Ride (The Boys episode): Plot

 Meanwhile, the Deep—who is still struggling to adjust to his new life in Sandusky, Ohio, after his forced "sabbatical" (Note: As depicted in "The Innocents".)—becomes enraged after being cropped out of a photo at Translucent's funeral.
 He is arrested for drunkenly terrorizing kids at a water park but is later bailed out by Eagle the Archer.
 The Deep wakes up at Eagle the Archer's home, where he and a therapist named Carol persuade the Deep into joining the Church of the Collective.

-Homelander manages to get Vought's former publicist Ashley Barret re-hired as the new vice president to fill Stillwell's place.
+Homelander manages to get Vought's former publicist Ashley Barrett re-hired as the new vice president to fill Stillwell's place.
 She introduces Homelander to Blindspot, a prospective new member of the Seven who is blind.
 Homelander deafens Blindspot by bashing his ears and threatens Ashley, telling her that he will be the one who chooses who joins the Seven; however, during the filming of a commercial, a new Supe known as Stormfront announces herself as the newest member of the Seven.
 Homelander confronts Stan Edgar for not consulting him over the addition, but Edgar accuses Homelander of spreading the Compound-V to terrorists and tells him that he is not Vought's most valuable asset.

 Frenchie discovers that his associates are smuggling Supe terrorists into the country when one of his friends returns to their hideout wounded and admits that one of the Supe terrorists they smuggled into the country attacked him, then escaped.
 Hughie admits he has been secretly meeting with Annie.
 The Boys meet with CIA director Susan Raynor to inform her about the Supe terrorist.
 Raynor believes that Vought International is behind the creation of Supe terrorists and suggests the possibility of a coup from the inside; however, before she can reveal more information, her head explodes.
 The Boys are forced to flee, suspecting that Vought is responsible.
 Returning to the hideout, Butcher appears, and Frenchie admits having called him.
 Butcher approaches Hughie, who looks unhappy at his return, telling him "Don't you worry, Daddy's home."